lanphgphm/Qu/README.md

 Most of the necessary theoretical knowledge for this project is from from CS302 - Theory of Computing class at Fulbright.
 This project provides practical experiences in language design and compiler building.
 My goal is to get hands-on experience at designing domain-specific languages for a specific software.

-**Note**: Qu is developed as part of an internal tool, lead by a professor at Fulbright Univrsity Vietnam.
+**Note**: Qu was developed as part of an internal tool, lead by a professor at Fulbright Univrsity Vietnam.
 As of now (January 2024), I am no longer a part of this big project.

 The original repository for this project can be found at: https://github.com/ducquando/express-server, which contains only the parser I wrote but no grammar design file.
 I uploaded all parts of my work to this repository to archive both the language design and the parser implementation.